• Skip to primary navigation

 • Add beef broth, cabernet sauvignon, tomato paste, and herbes de Provence.
 Stir until the tomato paste has dissolved.

-• Place the roast back in the dutch oven and cover with a lid.
+• Place roast back in the dutch oven and cover with a lid.

-• Braise in the oven for 2 hours.
+• Place in a preheated oven and braise in the oven for 2 hours.
 Turn roast over then cover and return to the oven for anoth 1½ hours or until the roast is fall apart tender.

 • Season to taste